Fluticasone Nasal SprayPronunciation

-Patients being treated with Fluticasone Propionate Nasal Spray should receive the following information and instructions.
+Patients being treated with Fluticasone Propionate Nasal Spray, USP should receive the following information and instructions.
 This information is intended to aid them in the safe and effective use of this medication.
 It is not a disclosure of all possible adverse or intended effects.

 Patients should be warned to avoid exposure to chickenpox or measles and, if exposed, to consult their physician without delay.

-Patients should use Fluticasone Propionate Nasal Spray at regular intervals for optimal effect.
-Some patients (12 years of age and older) with seasonal allergic rhinitis may find as-needed use of 200 mcg once daily effective for symptom control (see CLINICAL TRIALS).
+Patients should use Fluticasone Propionate Nasal Spray, USP at regular intervals for optimal effect.
+Some patients (12 years of age and older) with seasonal allergic rhinitis may find as-needed use of 200 mcg once daily effective for symptom control (see Clinical Trials).

-A decrease in nasal symptoms may occur as soon as 12 hours after starting therapy with Fluticasone Propionate Nasal Spray.
-Results in several clinical trials indicate statistically significant improvement within the first day or two of treatment; however, the full benefit of Fluticasone Propionate Nasal Spray may not be achieved until treatment has been administered for several days.
+A decrease in nasal symptoms may occur as soon as 12 hours after starting therapy with Fluticasone Propionate Nasal Spray, USP.
+Results in several clinical trials indicate statistically significant improvement within the first day or two of treatment; however, the full benefit of Fluticasone Propionate Nasal Spray, USP may not be achieved until treatment has been administered for several days.
 The patient should not increase the prescribed dosage but should contact the physician if symptoms do not improve or if the condition worsens.

-For the proper use of Fluticasone Propionate Nasal Spray and to attain maximum improvement, the patient should read and follow carefully the patient’s instructions accompanying the product.
+For the proper use of Fluticasone Propionate Nasal Spray, USP and to attain maximum improvement, the patient should read and follow carefully the patient's instructions accompanying the product.

 Fluticasone propionate is a substrate of cytochrome P450 3A4.
 A drug interaction study with fluticasone propionate aqueous nasal spray in healthy subjects has shown that ritonavir (a highly potent cytochrome P450 3A4 inhibitor) can significantly increase plasma fluticasone propionate exposure, resulting in significantly reduced serum cortisol concentrations (see CLINICAL PHARMACOLOGY: Drug Interactions).
 During postmarketing use, there have been reports of clinically significant drug interactions in patients receiving fluticasone propionate and ritonavir, resulting in systemic corticosteroid effects including Cushing syndrome and adrenal suppression.
 Therefore, coadministration of fluticasone propionate and ritonavir is not recommended unless the potential benefit to the patient outweighs the risk of systemic corticosteroid side effects.

-In a placebo-controlled crossover study in 8 healthy volunteers, coadministration of a single dose of orally inhaled fluticasone propionate (1,000 mcg; 5 times the maximum daily intranasal dose) with multiple doses of ketoconazole (200 mg) to steady state resulted in increased plasma fluticasone propionate exposure, a reduction in plasma cortisol AUC, and no effect on urinary excretion of cortisol.
-Caution should be exercised when Fluticasone Propionate Nasal Spray is coadministered with ketoconazole and other known potent cytochrome P450 3A4 inhibitors.
+In a placebo-controlled, crossover study in 8 healthy volunteers, coadministration of a single dose of orally inhaled fluticasone propionate (1,000 mcg; 5 times the maximum daily intranasal dose) with multiple doses of ketoconazole (200 mg) to steady state resulted in increased plasma fluticasone propionate exposure, a reduction in plasma cortisol AUC, and no effect on urinary excretion of cortisol.
+Caution should be exercised when Fluticasone Propionate Nasal Spray, USP is coadministered with ketoconazole and other known potent cytochrome P450 3A4 inhibitors.

 Carcinogenesis, Mutagenesis, Impairment of Fertility